blacklanternsecurity/bbot/README.md

 ![bbot_banner](https://user-images.githubusercontent.com/20261699/158000235-6c1ace81-a267-4f8e-90a1-f4c16884ebac.png)

 BBOT is inspired by [Spiderfoot](https://github.com/smicallef/spiderfoot) but takes it to the next level with features like multi-target scans, lightning-fast asyncio performance, and NLP-powered subdomain mutations.
 It offers a wide range of functionality, including subdomain enumeration, port scanning, web screenshots, vulnerability scanning, and much more.
-With over 80 modules and counting, BBOT provides a comprehensive set of tools for gathering intelligence.
+BBOT has over 80 modules and counting.

 Whether you're a pentester, security researcher, or bug bounty hunter, BBOT simplifies and automates the OSINT process so you can focus on the fun part: hacking!